Ben0324/PanARGMiner/README.md

-# ABioFinder: Antibiotic Biomarker Finder
+# ARBioFinder: Antibiotic Resistance Biomarker Finder

 *Cross-Validated Feature Selection for AMR using XGBoost, AdaBoost, Lasso and SVM* This Python script implements a robust framework for performing antibiotic resistance feature selection across pan-genomic datasets.
 It combines multiple machine learning models (XGBoost, AdaBoost, Lasso) and evaluates the selected features with an SVM classifier using AUC score as performance measure.